 I offer online text-based counselling by email and instant messaging / chat.
-At the moment I live in Italy and so can't offer face to face appointments in the UK.
+At the moment I live in Italy, where I offer walk-and-talk therapy in Venice.
+I don't currently offer face to face appointments in the UK.

 Whatever the reason that you’ve decided to look for a counsellor, therapy can probably help you feel better, or help you get in touch with your emotions.
 Often the changes you make may be small, but can still significantly improve your life.

 Therapy can provide a safe, non-judgemental space where you can open up and explore what’s going on for you.
 You might want to focus on something very specific, or you might not be sure what it is that you need.

 Online counselling can be a good option if you find it difficult to keep a regular appointment, if you travel a lot, or if you have a mobility problem or a disability which would make it difficult for you to get to face to face counselling.
 For couple counselling, it can also offer more flexibility if one of you works away a lot, or if you find it difficult to make appointments at the same time.
 If you haven’t tried therapy before, and are comfortable using a computer, online counselling might be an easier first step – where you don’t feel so self-conscious – if you find the idea of sitting in front of someone you don’t know a bit scary.
 It’s not right for everyone.